Signed Into Law

 Which agencies enforce HB1392?

-HB1392 is enforced by County Tax Assessor-Collectors, Municipal Tax Offices and Appraisal Districts (acting as collectors).
+HB1392 is enforced by Appraisal Districts (acting as collectors), County Tax Assessor-Collectors and Municipal Tax Offices.

 Q

-The compliance urgency for HB1392 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1392 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q